edubart/minicoro/README.md

 * To properly support multithread you must compile with a C compiler that does support `_Thread_local` storage.
-* The library should work with multiple threads, but a the `mco_coro` object is not thread safe.
+* The library should work with multiple threads, but the `mco_coro` object is not thread safe.
+* When using in C++, the user should avoid using exceptions and RAII inside the coroutine.

 # Usage